Georgia Miansarow: Club and state rowing

 Raised in England, Miansarow rowed at school and then relocated to Sydney with her Australian mother and British father in 2011 aged 19.
 Her senior rowing in Australia was initially from the Mosman Rowing Club and later the Sydney University Boat Club.

 She made her first state representative appearance for New South Wales, in the 2012 women's youth eight which contested and won the Bicentennial Cup at the Interstate Regatta within the Australian Rowing Championships.
-In 2014 she moved into the New South Wales lightweight quad contesting the Victoria Cup, and she rowed in that event on four occasions between 2014 and 2018.
-She was in New South Wales' winning quad of 2018.
+In 2014 she moved into the New South Wales lightweight quad contesting the Victoria Cup, and she rowed in that event on four occasions between 2014 and 2018 and then again in 2023.
+Those New South Wales' winning quads were victorious in 2018 and 2023.

 In 2014 with Laura Dunn and racing for Mosman Rowing Club she won the national title in a lightweight double scull at the Australian Rowing Championships.
 At those same championships she won the lightweight quad scull national title in an Australian selection composite crew.
 At the Australian Championships in 2015 she placed second behind Georgia Nesbitt racing for the national lightweight single sculls title.